Iwate University (Faculty of Education)

 Note: Students must have courses pre-approved by North Central College prior to taking them abroad.
 If students change their course schedules while abroad, they must get this change approved.
 Some departments only permit students to take a certain number of courses that count toward their major abroad; by getting all courses pre-approved, this ensures that these courses will count towards their degrees.

 Housing and Meals

-Students live in apartments or residence halls.
-Optional weekend homestays can be arranged.
+Students live in University self-catered residence halls.

 Meals: Not included in program fees.
 Students prepare their own meals in shared kitchen with their roommates.

 Students pay North Central College tuition and room and board to the host institution.
 Students are personally responsible for paying airfare, health insurance, departure tax, books, extra personal travel and spending money, as these items are not included in room and board fees.
 North Central College financial aid does apply.